 Don’t Make It work Too Hard for You

-The vast majority of water softeners can be set to the intensity that you desire.
+The vast majority of water softening systems can be set to the intensity that you desire.
 They should be set high enough to adequately soften your water, but they should not be set high enough to cause unnecessary wear and tear to the system.
-It may take some trial and error to find the perfect setting for your plumbing, but this will extend the life of your home’s water softener.
+It may take some trial and error to find the perfect setting for your plumbing, but this will extend the life of your home’s softener.

 If you live in an area that is known for the hardness of its water, a softener can revolutionize your home’s plumbing system.
 Have yours regularly evaluated by a professional to keep it in tip-top form.